-- a. explain the nature of a range of different assurance engagements; - b. evaluate the evidence necessary to report at the appropriate level of assurance; - c. evaluate risk in relation to the nature of the assurance engagement and the entity or process for a given scenario; and - d. design and determine procedures necessary to attain the relevant assurance objectives in a potentially complex scenario.
+- a. explain the nature of a range of different assurance engagements, including those relating to environmental and sustainability disclosures; - b. evaluate the evidence necessary to report at the appropriate level of assurance; - c. evaluate risk in relation to the nature of the assurance engagement and the entity or process for a given scenario; and - d. design and determine procedures necessary to attain the relevant assurance objectives in a potentially complex scenario.